informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 It may seem more natural to use an `iter` method here than `into_vec`, since ultimately we only need to iterate over the underlying associated type.
-However, this turned out to be much more difficult than expected due to the lack of size information in the `Iter` trait.
+However, this turns out to be much more difficult than expected due to the lack of size information in the `Iter` trait.
 It's possible to use another associated type, eg. `type ValidatorIter: ExactSizeIterator<Item = Self::Validator>;`, but it just complicates things significantly.
 If this becomes a performance issue (ie. we end up having to copy the vector of validators), we can address it then.

+#### Commit

-Finally, a commit is a collection of votes that we will want to iterate over.
+A commit is a collection of votes that we will want to iterate over so we can verify each vote.
-We also need to check the hash of the header the commit is for.
+We also need to check what block this commit is for (ie. the hash of the header).
 Since the commit is for a particular header, we can require all votes to be for that header, and otherwise ignore them.
 Again, we use an associated type:

 ```rust